African divination: Côte d'Ivoire and Ghana

-Baule

 The Baule people live within the Ivory Coast, they have diviners who divine by trance and by another means, the Baule make a contraption for the purposes of oracular divination, called a ghekre, which contains mice.
 The Baule diviners can be male or female.
 The diviners have paraphernalia, and this is hats, mallets, display weaponry and iron gongs, and the diviner also possesses a fine-art sculpture(s) of the human figure.

-Mice divination: A mouse of the variety field mouse is put within a cylindrical vessel within which vessel the mouse has something to eat.
+A mouse of the variety field mouse is put within a cylindrical vessel within which vessel the mouse has something to eat.
 As the mouse eats it displaces little batons attached to the side of a tortoise shell tray within the vessel.
 As the batons fall they create a unique pattern on the ground and the diviner looks at these to tell the divination.
 The type of mouse living within the Ivory Coast includes the Baer's wood mouse, Forest soft-furred mouse and Miller's striped mouse.

-Senufo

 The Senufo peoples know their diviner as a Sando.